Self-Supported Tour down the Oregon Coast, 2001

 the hills of Burgundy

-It has been more than thirty-seven years since our tandem biking partnership began as an experiment to have shared family experiences with our children.
+It has been more than thirty-eight years since our tandem biking partnership began as an experiment to have shared family experiences with our children.
 It has been an ever-evolving, enlarging journey and sometimes not without significant challenges for each of us personally, and as a team.